(Content edited January 2020)

 Have your sourdough starter ready and looking nice and active – if taking from fridge allow it to come to ambient temperature.

-- An hour or a couple of hours later – add the sourdough starter.
-Mix evenly by hand or with the dough-hook of your electric mixer.
-Don’t overdo it, all you want to have at this stage is to get it evenly mixed and dough-like – no heavy kneading yet.
-Usually around three minutes in the mixer does the job.
-Yes, it will be a bit wet and sticky – it’s supposed to be.
+- An hour later – add the sourdough starter.
+Mix evenly by hand or with the dough-hook of your electric mixer. it might be a bit wet and sticky – it’s supposed to be.
+Knead as you would any bread dough.
 Scrape down the sides, cover the bowl with cling-film and a towel and go to bed.

-- The next morning, after breakfast, you will find the sticky mix you made the night before is bubbling away quite merrily and has increased in volume a bit.
-This is as it should be – accepting the wetness of the dough at this stage was one of the counter-intuitive things I had to come to terms with, but it is like that for a reason.
+- The next morning, after breakfast, you will find the slightly sticky mix you made the night before has expanded and is bubbling away quite merrily.
+This is as it should be – accepting the variable wetness of the dough at this stage was one of the counter-intuitive things I had to come to terms with, but it is like that for a reason.

 This is where the “art” of bread making comes into play and is something you will get better at the more you do it.
 You are aiming to make a moderately firm and springy dough that is not too wet and not too dry

-Note, when handling the dough, should you find it a bit too too sticky try not to put a lot of flour on your hands but moisten them with a teaspoon of cooking oil or with water under the tap – it really works, much less messy.
+Note, when handling the dough, should you find it a bit too too sticky try not to put a lot of flour on your hands (though you can use some) but moisten them with a teaspoon of cooking oil or with water under the tap – it really works, much less messy.

 Tip the dough from the bowl into the surface